GaryMcMurtrieS/VA-OPI/readme.md

 - Push button that opens text file with pulled data (either in seperate window or CS-Studio Array)
 - Show column units in header not values
 - Side-by-Side view for Historic and modern data
-- When in time travel, set text color to be blue

 Resample?